TBleess/Website_New/pages/9_Not_in_Menu/StateCompleteCountCommittee.md

 * Currently there is no budget for travel.
 * Meetings will be available via phone and webinar.

-Submit your application and resume here for the *Complete Count Campaign - Colorado* via:
+Submit your application and resume for the *Complete Count Campaign - Colorado* to:
 [https://www.colorado.gov/governor/boards-commissions-application](https://www.colorado.gov/governor/boards-commissions-application)